Silvassa: Minor boy beheaded in human sacrifice ritual, body chopped into parts; three including juvenile held | Law-Order

 - India

+''The investigation led the police to a juvenile.
+He revealed he had kidnapped the victim on December 29, 2022, from Sayli village and murdered him as a human sacrifice with the help of his accomplice,” the police said.
-The interrogation of the detained juvenile helped the police recover weapons used in the crime, police said.

-The detained boy disclosed that his friend Shailesh Kohkera (28) helped him in killing the victim, police said.
+After detaining the juvenile, police added sections 302 (Punishment for murder), 201 (causing disappearance of evidence), and 120B (criminal conspiracy) of the Indian Penal Code to the FIR.
+Police also recovered weapons used in the crime.
+The detained boy disclosed that his friend Shailesh Kohkera (28) had helped him in killing the victim, police said.

 ''He said one Ramesh Sanwar was also part of the conspiracy.
-Sanwar prompted the detainee and Shailesh Kohkera to perform a human sacrifice ritual in the hope of gaining monetary benefits,'' it said.
+Sanwar prompted the detainee and Shailesh Kohkera to perform a human sacrifice ritual in the hope of gaining monetary benefits,” the release said.

 Subsequently, Kohkera and Sanvar were traced and arrested on January 3.

+He has been sent to the observation home at Surat and further investigation is underway.

-A team of 100 personnel was formed and assigned different tasks to solve the crime after the headless body was found at Vapi, the police said.
+A team of 100 police personnel was formed and assigned different tasks to crack the case after the headless body was found at Vapi, police said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)